 1. Director/Advisors of Graduate Studies

-The Director of Graduate Studies is a full-time tenured professor appointed by the School Director for the Master of Science and Ph.D. in Community Resources and Development, Advisors of the Master of Nonprofit Leadership and Management, and Master of Advanced Study in Sustainable Tourism are full-time faculty members appointed by the School Director Responsibilities include:
+The Director of Graduate Studies is any full-time tenured faculty member appointed by the School Director for the Master of Science and Ph.D. in Community Resources and Development.
+Program coordinators of the Master of Nonprofit Leadership and Management, Master of Professional Studies in Community Development, and Master of Sustainable Tourism are full-time faculty members appointed by the School Director for a term of two years which may be renewed.
+Program coordinators do not have to be tenured faculty members.
+Director Responsibilities include:

 Chairing the Graduate Faculty Committee (Graduate Director).